majabojarska/blog/content/devlog/_index.md

 comment = true
 +++

+---

 ## 2025-10-23

+Researching Rust web frameworks for a simple backend project.
+Figured I'd use this as an opportunity to learn some Rust. [tokio-rs/axum](https://github.com/tokio-rs/axum) and [tamasfe/aide](https://github.com/tamasfe/aide) look promising.

+---

 Deployed [ArchiveBox](https://github.com/ArchiveBox/ArchiveBox) onto my homelab and then removed it after I saw how half-baked this software is.
-Great idea, but the implementation needs more work, and the project seems to be barely maintaned at this point.
+Great idea, but the implementation needs more work, and the project seems to be barely maintained at this point.

 ---